Why switch business gas?

 Commercial gas prices can change quickly and in real time depending on several factors – wholesale price just being one of them.
 Other things that affect the cost of gas include supply and demand, currency prices and of course, regulator fees and government levies.

-Most businesses opt for fixed rate tariffs which means you’ll know exactly how much your gas bills will be.
+Most businesses opt for fixed rate tariffs, which means you’ll know that you are protected from potential price rises if energy costs go up and variable rates are increased during your fixed rate period.
 Fixed tariffs are usually available over one, two or three years.
 As a general rule, the longer the fixed period, the pricier the tariff.

 What do I need to switch business gas?

-If you don’t know where to find all of these details on your bill, then don’t worry – read our guide to Understanding your bill and we’ll show you where everything is.
+If you don’t know where to find all of these details, read our guide to understanding your energy bill.

-Simply start a quote and answer the questions (with your bill to hand) and we’ll take it from there.
-We’ll bring back a range of quotes for you to choose from, you can even filter the results so that you find your perfect match.
+We’ll bring back a range of quotes for you to choose from.
+You can even filter the results to find your perfect match.